 Construction management technologies will continue to improve field operations and construction productivity resulting in the implementation of streamlined processes and easy-to-use cloud-based applications.
 We’ll likely see the use of virtual platforms to modify or integrate the construction schedule or check on permits and plans in real-time across the construction job.
 The U.S. Bureau of Labor Statistics projected an 8% increase in job growth for Construction and Project Managers from 2019 to 2029.
 This is driving the need for more technology to support construction growth.

 As we continue on the road to recovery, I expect we’ll see increased use of construction monitoring software to enhance innovation capability and improved accessibility through hand-held applications using smartphones and other mobile devices.
 The improvements in construction management technology will continue to give superintendents, as well as foremen, the ability to instantaneously file reports or modify the schedule from the field.
 Recovery and growth, after the pandemic, will provide additional possibilities for technology and the use of cloud-based applications that could improve efficiencies and potentially help control costs.

 This is such a great question with all that businesses are faced with in today’s road to recovery.
 Initiatives implemented over the past decade within the construction industry have helped create opportunities for economic growth for diverse individuals who’ve often been overlooked.
 I believe the increased focus on Diversity, Equity, Inclusion, and Belonging provides a pathway for strategic gains in an ever expanding and evolving construction industry.

-Dr. Giovanna Brasfield serves as Vice President of Project Diversity & Inclusion for Flatiron’s Southwest Division, supporting diversity and inclusion in the construction industry.
+Dr. Giovanna Brasfield serves as Senior Supplier Diversity and Community Inclusion Officer, supporting diversity and inclusion in the construction industry.
 She assists in meeting contractual requirements on current projects and upcoming project pursuits that engage women, diverse businesses, local workforce, and youth engagement.